← Back to AiCitationChecker

 Find References →

-Paste a claim or paragraph — get back real, citable papers that directly support it.
-Useful when you need references, not when you need to verify them.
+The inverse — paste a claim or paragraph and get back real, citable papers that directly support it.
+For when you need references, not when you need to verify them.

 Free account.
 No credit card.
-Every citation checked.
+Every reference checked against the databases.